Skip to content

 no-mistakes eject

 Removes the no-mistakes remote, deletes the bare repo directory, cleans up worktrees, and deletes the database record (cascades to runs and steps).
+It does not remove repo-local agent skill files created by init.

 no-mistakes attach